 3: Currency Conversion Charge

-Most people presume you get the regular transfer rate.
-You know, the one you see on XE .com.
-It's called the “market rate”.
-But then you do the math and realise that you've been shortchanged, massively!
+Most people presume you get the mid-market transfer rate.
+This is the one you see on XE .com.
+But then you do the math and realize that you've been shortchanged, massively!

-You can offset the loss slightly by choosing to send money in your home currency.
-But many people sending money to Thailand make the mistake of converting to Thai Baht at their source bank instead of at the Thai end.
+You can offset the loss slightly by choosing to send money in your home currency, but many people sending money to Thailand make the mistake of choosing to convert to Thai Baht at their source bank instead of at the Thai end.

-This will see you lose even more money, because your bank steals a nice chunk of cash on their own exchange rate – a rate they set themselves, not the “market rate”.
+Remember: This means you lose even more money, because your bank steals a nice chunk of cash on their own exchange rate, a rate they set themselves – not the “mid-market rate”.

-That said, the Thai bank will still convert your currency to Thai Baht at their own rate and make a enough for a meal out, but they won't squeeze your pockets as hard as your sending bank (your bank back home).
+That said, the Thai bank will still convert your currency to Thai Baht at their own rate too, and make a enough for a meal out.
+But they generally won't squeeze your pockets as hard as your sending bank (your home bank).

 4: Transfer Times